bcgsc/xmatchview/README.md

 -m mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b length (bp) of similarity block to display
--c scale (pixel to basepair scale, for displaying the image) -r leap (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -l=50)
+-c scale (pixel to basepair scale, for displaying the image) -r leap length (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -r=50)
 -a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
 -p full path to the directory with fonts on your system (please refer to the documentation for fonts used)